hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	The first couple turn half round facing top,

-	then the couple at right advance behind the top coule;
+	then the couple at right advance behind the top couple;

 	the couple at left & the opposite couple do the same forming two lines,